EduardoKPVeiga/RiscV_project/README.md

 ## Installation

-Download the project's folder in https://github.com/EduardoKPVeiga/RiscV_project

-Obs.
 You will need GHDL and GtkWave to run this project, available at:

 https://sourceforge.net/projects/gtkwave/files/, for GtkWave